-Sexting crimes are on the rise, as police and prosecutors all over the country crack down on these offenses against underage youth.
-Minors frequently use texting apps to send picture messages and video of themselves or people they know in compromising states of undress.
+Sexting crimes are on the rise, as police and prosecutors all over the country crackdown on these offenses against underage youth.
+Minors frequently use texting apps to send picture messages and videos of themselves or people they know in compromising states of undress.
 Although many of these young people trade these images with others they already know, some of the recipients are legal adults.
-This images often qualify as child pornography.
+These images often qualify as child pornography.

 The thing few young people understand is they may be breaking state and federal laws when they trade these photos, even with a boyfriend or girlfriend.
 If you or your loved one are accused of breaking these laws, you need the immediate help of an experienced criminal defense lawyer.

 The Prosecutorial Remedies and Other Tools to end the Exploitation of Children Today (PROTECT) Act of 2003 made sexting with anyone under the age of eighteen a criminal offense.

 - Sending child pornography